cmakride/Dominoes-Game/README.md

 1. Multiplayer
 2. Smarter AI
 3. User the option to change dominoe board/color
 4. Add (gameMode), first team to 21
+5. make gameboard scale to screen so can see the entire board if want